Fazented/Banana-Keyboard/README.md

 [ image here soon ]

 There are small holes on the model meant to fit 2 small magnets to hold the case together, about 3.5mm square.
-If you do not have these magnets you could glue/tape the two halves together, or contact me to update the model at [finnjmasters@gmail.com](mailto:finnjmasters@gmail.com)
+If you do not have these magnets you could glue/tape the two halves together, or contact me with the email below.

 [ image here soon ]